 Don't beat around the bush, nothing is going to come out of it that you want!
 The person on the autism spectrum will only get confused and frustrated and is more than likely going to try to guess what you mean.
 I usually guess wrong and upset the other person.
 He or she usually guesses (incorrectly) that I'm being contrary or purposely rude or that I'm just pretending I can't understand what is being hinted at.

 Wouldn't it be so much easier for everyone involved if we all just said what we meant?

 Lots of people in our culture don't believe in the existence of learning disabilities or problems that do not have any visible physical indicators.
-This book helps explain that Aspergers exists and what it is in a way that would be helpful for use in communicating with people who do not understand what high-functioning autism is.
+The book Can I Tell You About Asperger Syndrome?: A Guide for Friends and Family helps explain that Aspergers exists and what it is in a way that would be helpful for use in communicating with people who do not understand what high-functioning autism is.

-Stop Assuming Autistic People are Making Hints or Speaking with Subtext
+3. Stop Assuming Autistic People Are Giving Hints or Speaking With Subtext

 You will get to relax a bit more if you follow this suggestion, too.
 When an autistic person is speaking to you, focus only on the words.
 Think about what the words mean strung together and let go of any feelings you may have that the speaker has hidden a secondary and secret meaning in them for you to find.